IGNIA

 UnDosTres is transforming the consumer payments landscape in Mexico with its innovative online payment platform that provides secure and reliable payment alternatives.
 The platform enables users to make payments for a wide range of services, including mobile and DTH recharges, electricity and water bills, movie tickets, and other utility expenses.
 By allowing payments through credit and debit cards, bank transfers, and digital wallets, UnDosTres streamlines online transactions, making it easier for Mexicans to manage their financial obligations.
 As one of the fastest-growing startups in the country, UnDosTres has garnered recognition as the Best Fintech Startup in Emerging Markets, underscoring its significant impact on the payments sector.

-Covalto, founded in 2015 and based in Mexico City, is a fintech company that specializes in providing comprehensive financial solutions for small and medium-sized enterprises (SMEs).
-Initially known as Credijusto, Covalto has developed a technology infrastructure that utilizes digital tax, e-invoice, and various financial data to underwrite and service SMEs effectively.
-The company offers a multi-product credit platform, along with banking services and a suite of business analytics tools, making it a one-stop solution for SMEs.
-In 2021, Covalto made history by becoming the first fintech in Mexico to acquire a regulated bank, which bolstered its digital banking capabilities and expanded its service offerings for SMEs.
-The platform emphasizes performance-based credit models, allowing clients to access reliable and transparent credit without relying solely on personal credit histories.
+Covalto, formerly known as Credijusto, is a financial technology company based in Mexico City that specializes in providing comprehensive financial solutions for small and medium-sized enterprises (SMEs).
+Founded in 2015, Covalto has developed a robust technology infrastructure that utilizes digital tax, e-invoice, and financial data to streamline the underwriting and servicing of SMEs.
+The company offers a multi-product credit platform, banking services, and a suite of business analytics tools, all designed to facilitate accessible and transparent credit for business growth.
+In 2021, Covalto distinguished itself as the first fintech in Mexico to acquire a regulated bank, further enhancing its digital banking and service offerings for SMEs.

 Sr.Pago is a mobile point of sale (MPOS) system that enables individuals and small businesses to receive card payments via smartphones and tablets.
 It enables users to have access to banking-related services via a chip-based debit card, a card reader that connects to any smartphone or tablet, and an app for managing transactions.
 The MPOS system enables its users to accept credit card payment for the services they render, transfer that money to a reloadable MasterCard debit card, and make purchases with those funds anywhere MasterCard is accepted, and a withdraw cash from any Walmart-affiliated location in Mexico.
 It is available for iPods, iPads, and iPhones as well as Android platforms.
 Sr.Pago was launched in 2010 and its operations are based in Mexico City, Distrito Federal.